cmer/docker-seafile/README.md

 ### Features

 * Tailored to use the newest Seafile version at rebuild (so it should always be up-to-date)
+* Ability to lock the installation to a specific version
 * Running under dumb-init to prevent the "child reaping problem"
 * Configurable to run with MySQL/MariaDB or SQLite
 * Auto-setup at initial run